samuelomotayo/data-analyst-sam/README.md

 **Objective:** The primary goal of this project is to perform comprehensive data enriching to prepare a robust dataset for the City Health Agency at the City of Vancouver.
 By cleaning, transforming, and consolidating data from various sources, the project aims to enhance the accuracy and usability of customer data for subsequent analysis and reporting.

-**Background:** XYZ Company has accumulated customer data from multiple channels, including sales transactions, customer service interactions, and marketing campaigns.
+**Background:** The City of Vancouver Health Agency has accumulated data for a mechanized system for managing water data from multiple channels and locations, including types of prevailing water infections, operators permit numbers and personal information, among others.
 However, this data is often inconsistent, incomplete, or fragmented, making it challenging to derive meaningful insights.
 Effective data wrangling will facilitate better decision-making and more targeted marketing strategies.

 **Dataset:**
 The data wrangling process will involve various datasets, including: